funfungho/abzLinux/the_linux_command_line/06_io_redirection.md

     command1 | command2
     ```

-- `less` accepts standard input.
+- **`less` accepts standard input**.
 We can use `less` to display, page by page, the output of any command that sends its results to standard output

     ```bash
     ls -l /usr/bin | less